markirch/sat-modulo-symmetries/docs/index.md

 ### Using the Encoding Builder in Scripts

-In the first example, we see how to create a simple script that uses `GraphEncodingBuilder` to create constraints which describe graphs with 7 vertices and maximum degree at most 3.
+In the first example, we will see how to create a simple script that uses the `GraphEncodingBuilder` class to create constraints which describe graphs with 7 vertices and maximum degree at most 3.

 ```python
 from pysms.graph_builder import GraphEncodingBuilder